opensearch-project/documentation-website/_analyzers/token-filters/common_gram.md

 The `common_grams` token filter can be configured with the following parameters:

 - `common_words`: A list of words that should be considered as common words.
 These words will be used to form common grams.
 If the `common_words` parameter is given an empty list, the `common_grams` token filter becomes a pass-through filter, meaning it doesn't modify the input tokens at all.
 (List of strings, _Required_)
-- `ignore_case`: Indicates whether the filter should ignore case differences when matching common words.
+- `ignore_case` (Boolean, _Optional_): Indicates whether the filter should ignore case differences when matching common words.
 Default is `false`.
-(Boolean, _Optional_)
-- `query_mode`: When set to `true` the following rules are applied:
+- `query_mode` (Boolean, _Optional_): When set to `true`, the following rules are applied:
-  - unigrams that are common_words are not included in the output.
+  - unigrams that are generated from `common_words` are not included in the output.
-  - bigrams where a non-common word is followed by a common_word are retained in the output.
+  - bigrams in which a non-common word is followed by common word are retained in the output.
-  - unigrams of non-common words are excluded if they're immediately followed by a common_word.
+  - unigrams of non-common words are excluded if they are immediately followed by a common word.
-  - If a non-common word appears at the end of the text and is preceded by a common word, its unigram is also not included in the output.
+  - If a non-common word appears at the end of the text and is preceded by a common word, its unigram is not included in the output.
-  Default: `false` (Boolean, _Optional_)

 ## Example